 How will I know if I’m being evaluated?

-You will be notified in writing by REALM administration no later than October 6, 2017 that you’re being evaluated in 2017-2018.
+You will be notified in writing by REALM administration no later than October 6 that you are being evaluated this year.

 What should the evaluation process look like?
 How many times will I be observed?